 9 Healthy Nuts That May Help You Live Longer

 SELL: WHITE FLOUR

-A common ingredient in baking cookies, cakes, and other treats is white flour.
-It’s time to sell this marker of low-quality foods and seek a healthier alternative, says Palmer.
-“When you snack on refined white flour in cookies, crackers, donuts and bagels, your blood glucose responds more quickly to this refined source of carbohydrates,” she says.
-“It’s better to switch to whole grains.”
+A common ingredient in baking cookies, cakes and other treats is white flour.
+It’s time to sell this marker of low-quality foods and seek a healthier alternative, says dietician Sharon Palmer.
+"When you snack on refined white flour in cookies, crackers, donuts and bagels, your blood glucose responds more quickly to this refined source of carbohydrates," she says.
+"It’s better to switch to whole grains."

-The high-risk commodities in your kitchen are the intensely sugar-laden foods and drinks, says Colella.
-Cakes, cookies and ice cream are the most common, but don’t forget to boot orange juice and other fruit juices containing high amounts of natural sugar.
-“They increase your blood sugar and jack up your appetite for more and more sugar, leading you into a vicious cycle of an out-of-control appetite,” says Colella.
+The high-risk commodities in your kitchen are the intensely sugar-laden foods and drinks, says Dr. Joseph Colella.
+Cakes, cookies and ice cream are the most common, but don’t forget to boot orange juice and other fruit juices containing large amounts of natural (and often unnatural) sugar.
+"They increase your blood sugar and jack up your appetite for more and more sugar, leading you into a vicious cycle of an out-of-control appetite," he says.

-Cook up something healthier by tossing out margarine this year.
-Margarine is highly processed and contains ethylenediaminetetraacetic acid that contributes to clogs arteries and may even irritate your skin, says Elizabeth Prebish, nutritionist for OrganicLife, a Chicago-based school lunch program.
-Even if the product claims to have 0 trans fat, Prebish says it likely includes at least .49 grams or less and every little bit counts.
-Instead, opt for light butter spreads or organic unsalted butter on your toast each morning.
+Toss out the margarine this year and cook up something healthier.
+Margarine is highly processed and contains ethylenediaminetetraacetic acid (what a mouthful!) that contributes to clogged arteries and may even irritate your skin, says Elizabeth Prebish, nutritionist for OrganicLife, a Chicago-based school lunch program.
+Even if the product claims to have zero trans fat, Prebish says it likely includes at least .49 grams or less, and every little bit counts.
+Instead, opt for light butter spreads or organic unsalted butter.